 “Oh, many things.
-She was in the process of acquiring a large Moroccan collection from the City of Light’s Museum.
+She was in the process of acquiring a large Moroccan collection from the City of Light’s Museum of Culture and Technology.
 Some sort of trade she was working out.”
 He looked deflated, studying the stone sculpture.
 “All seems silly now,” he said staring at me evenly, a slight tremor of embarrassment flexing beneath his features.
 He pointed to my head.
 “You’re bleeding.”

 “Oh…” I wiped at the blood with my hand, saw Mr. Kradzyk nod.
 “It’s two hundred dollars a day.
 I’d like to talk to Mr. Meadows.
 There is a Mr. Meadows, isn’t there?”